Rakeela/dragora-notes/medical-news-archive.md

 https://www.nytimes.com/2021/03/27/us/covid-school-teaching.html - As Pandemic Upends Teaching, Fewer Students Want to Pursue It - Retrieved 2021-3-31.
 Commentary:  The comment on this about how being online is draining is very salient.
 Telepresence "isn't there yet" for humanity, because right now the internet is a very substantial barrier to getting things done for reasons that go beyond mere distraction potential.

+https://www.quantamagazine.org/how-the-immune-system-protects-the-brain-20210428/ - A Backdoor Lets the Immune System Monitor the Brain - Retrieved 2021-4-30.
+Commentary:  This is about how the immune system doesn't constantly infiltrate brain tissue, but instead observes egress points for pathogens to learn when it needs to mount an immune response.
+The immune system is too dangerous for constant neural activation.
+I think that this kind of information could lead to new treatments for brain tumors and brain pathogens if researchers mapped the "spotty" coverage of the brain's immune surveillance; the same maps may also produce predictive maps for where problems are most likely to arise.

 ---
 Back to [[News-Archive]]